Frequently Asked Questions

 Can we meet you and the team?

 We love receiving visitors at the office in Glasgow and we will make you a great cup of coffee (or tea or whatever else you prefer)!
 Let us know in advance if you wish to call in on a Saturday or if there is someone you would particularly like to meet – otherwise please feel free to drop in during our normal opening times from Monday to Friday.
-As our office is in an A-listed historic building, there is a flight of steps to reach the entrance with no lift, so it is better not to bring luggage, and please call us in advance if you need assistance at all.
+As our office is in an A-listed historic building, there is a flight of steps to reach the entrance with no lift (though there is a lift once you’re in the building itself), so it is better not to bring luggage, and please call us in advance if you need assistance at all.

 Sometimes we bump into customers on holiday when we are out and about travelling too, so you never know!